Trump"s conspicuous silence leaves a struggle against Russia

 “With the FBI indictment, the evidence is now really incontrovertible and available in the public domain,” he said.

 Indeed, the indictment made no assertion that the president or anyone affiliated with him did anything wrong, understandably a relief for Trump, given a year of investigation and media reports exploring the possibility of collaboration with Russia.
-The “information warfare against the United States,” as one Russian organization called it, started in 2014, predating Trump’s entry into the race.
+The “information warfare against the United States,” as one Russian organization called it, started as early as 2014, predating Trump’s entry into the race.

-But the indictment also determined that by 2016 the effort had evolved into an overt attempt to support Trump and disparage Clinton.
+But the indictment also determined that by 2016 the effort had evolved into a deliberate attempt to support Trump and disparage Clinton.
 And the charges against the Russians are not the end of the investigation by Mueller, nor do they mean there were no contacts or cooperation that may eventually spell legal trouble for people in the president’s orbit.

 Previous legal filings and news accounts have documented multiple contacts between Trump’s team and Russians in 2016.
 Among them was a June 2016 meeting hosted by Donald Trump Jr., the president’s son; Jared Kushner, his son-in-law; and Paul J. Manafort, his campaign chairman, on the promise that Russian visitors would provide incriminating information about Clinton as part of the Russian government’s support of the elder Trump.

-The charges against the Russians documented an elaborate scheme to use social media to provoke distrust of the system by creating online personas for fictitious U.S. activists and stealing identities, an operation sophisticated enough to focus on “purple states” that would be battlegrounds between Trump and Clinton.

-The findings bolstered the conclusions of U.S. intelligence agencies, which for more than a year have said that Russia interfered in the election, a determination that Trump until now has dismissed as a “hoax.”
-Only in a written statement that aides issued in his name after his tweet Friday was any concern expressed about Russia’s attack, and then only to urge his critics to stop questioning him.
+The findings included in Friday’s indictment bolstered the conclusions of U.S. intelligence agencies, which for more than a year have said that Russia interfered in the election, a determination that Trump has occasionally accepted but more often dismissed as a “hoax.”
+Only in a written statement that aides issued in his name after his tweet Friday was any concern expressed about the Russian attack described in the indictment, and then only to urge his critics to stop questioning him.

 “We cannot allow those seeking to sow confusion, discord and rancor to be successful,” the statement said.
 “It’s time we stop the outlandish partisan attacks, wild and false allegations, and far-fetched theories, which only serve to further the agendas of bad actors, like Russia, and do nothing to protect the principles of our institutions.
 We must unite as Americans to protect the integrity of our democracy and our elections.”